mkhnuser/md_notes/Frontend/CSS.md

 If you specify box-sizing: border box, then padding and border size is taken into account when you specify width and height and so the content of an element itself may shrink.

 Filling area is an area of content + padding + border.
 When you specify background-image or background-color prop, for example, it occupies the filling area of a given element.

+## Position Prop

+Position Prop allows you to control how elements are positioned on the page.

+## Stacking Context and Z index

+Stacking Context and Z index allow you to control the layering of elements.
+Z indexes are scoped to Stacking Contexts.

+## Background Images

+Background Images can be used for styling.

+## Inheritance

+Some properties are inherited and some are not.
+You can control inheritance.

 ## Content Layout